JiBrok/jibrok.github.io/_docs/time-between-dates-cloud/overview.md

 ## Welcome to Time between date for Jira Cloud!

 <p>This application calculates the time between two dates from the issue fields.
-These can be either system fields - created, updated ... or any custom fields of the date time type.</p>
+These can be either system fields - created, updated ... or any custom fields of the date time type.
+For example: Time to resolution - time between created and resolution date</p>
 <p>The countdown is specified in the field settings (Start field).
 Each field dynamically changes its value with a certain frequency.
 Update rate depends on the time: the longer the time, the less frequently the value will be updated.</p>

 <p style="text-align: center;"><a href="/uploads/time-between-dates-cloud/demo-field.png"><img src="/uploads/time-between-dates-cloud/demo-field.png" style="width:100%"/></a></p>